 Conserving The White Cliffs of Dover for the future

-The White Cliffs of Dover’s rare chalk grass land requires the conservation work of both the human and equine variety to ensure that the veritable treasure trove of flora and fauna found on the cliffs can thrive.
+The White Cliffs of Dover’s rare chalk grassland requires ongoing conservation work to ensure that the treasure trove of flora and fauna found on the cliffs can thrive.

-We care for 8km of the White Cliffs of Dover.
+We care for approximatey 10km of the White Cliffs of Dover.
 The cliffs are not only a national landmark but also an important place for rare species of wildlife, including butterflies, birds and wildflowers.

 A combination of shallow soils which are exposed to the wind and rain make it difficult for large plants to become established.
 In this harsh environment no single type of plant can dominate, instead, small clumps or patches of a wide variety of plants thrive together.